Royal West of England Academy: Building

-The building is a grade II* listed building constructed in 1857 as the city's first public art gallery, also encompassing an art school.
+The building is Grade II* listed and was constructed in 1857 as the city's first public art gallery, also encompassing an art school.
 It opened in 1858.
 The interiors are by Charles Underwood and facade by JR Hirst, altered in 1912 by SS Reay and H Dare Bryan.
-The first floor is in 3 sections, the outer ones articulated by paired Corinthian pilasters flanking large shell head niches with statues of Flaxman and Reynolds.
-A large carving of 3 female figures - the three graces - crowns the parapet.
+The first floor is in three sections, the outer ones articulated by paired Corinthian pilasters flanking large shell head niches with statues of Flaxman and Reynolds.
+A large carving of three female figures - the three graces - crowns the parapet.
 The interior includes coloured marble and a replica of the Parthenon Frieze.

 Membership

 As a Royal Academy of Art, the RWA is governed by professional artists, with a membership of around 150 Academicians who are elected by their peers.